jxmked/Auto-Min/README.md

 | -h, --help | Print Help | Optional |
 | -i, --input | Input Directory | Required |
 | -o, --output | Output Directory | Rrquired |

+## Description

+Create minified mirror version of you codes written in JavaScript, Css, Html and JSON.
+Automatically remove and keep the same infrastructure of yoyr original code BUT minified.
+Can work Offline after installation.

+Easy To use, just `automin -i <input> -o <output>` and wait until its done.

+It may takes time on first launch.

+And in the next launch only the modified file will be minified or copy to the mirror version.

+Files with file format of `.js .css, .html, .json` will be minified.

+Except for files with `.min.js, .min.css, .min.json, .min.html` at the end.

+Force skip for `.git, package.json, package-lock.json, .vscode, .github` files and folder.

 ----